PDXIII/Ghost-ContactForm/README.md

 This is a fork of the famous [Ghost](https://ghost.org) blogging software, which enables the use of Ghost internal Node Mailer module and mail settings to send contact forms without an third party.
 If you are looking for the original repositiory click [here.](http://github.com/TryGhost/Ghost/)

-It is based on the tutorial [Ghost - Contact form using Ghost's Nodemailer](http://tarikk.com/ghost-blog-contact-form-using-ghosts-nodemailer/) by tarikk (sorry, don’t know his GitHub user name), but adds some AJAX functionality.
+It is based on the tutorial [Ghost - Contact form using Ghost's Nodemailer](http://tarikk.com/ghost-blog-contact-form-using-ghosts-nodemailer/) by tarikk (sorry, don’t know his GitHub user name), but added some AJAX functionality.

-In addition you’ll need to install the [Casper-FormMailer theme](https://github.com/PDXIII/Casper-FormMailer) in your `/content/themes/` directory to see and use the contact form.

-To get it work you will also configure your __config.js__ right, especially the mail options!
+To get it work you will have to configure your __config.js__ right, especially the mail options!

 # Quick Start Install from Git